WithinAmnesia/MMOARPG-TinyMMO-VoxelGame-Pre-Alpha-V.0.0.1/README.md

 Then select "Host" on the first window game start menu (it will load in the world on the 'host' client)

-Then on subsequent clients select "Join" on the game start menu (it will load in the world for the 'join(ed)' clients and players should be able to see oneanother and share world iterations and voxel block changes.
+Then on subsequent clients select "Join" on the game start menu (it will load in the world for the 'join(ed)' clients and players should be able to see oneanother and share world iterations and voxel block changes)

 Enjoy.